-Join Jose Miguel Rady Allende for an in-depth discussion in this video Intro to team management, part of Visual Studio Team Services: The Basics.
+Join Jose Miguel Rady Allende for an in-depth discussion in this video Intro to team management, part of Learning Visual Studio Team Services.

 - [Instructor] Working in a team setting for any project can be challenging.
 Whether you're the manager, a developer, or any number of other team roles, meeting expectations and delivering high-quality work is difficult.
 Visual Studio Team Services is a tool that can help us collaborate more efficiently as a team.
 In this video, we'll discuss the importance of staying aligned while having autonomy when collaborating with other team members.
 Finding the right balance between these two will allow you to interact more effectively and achieve better results.